ian-barnes/ian-barnes.github.io/about/index.md

 Home
 ----

-I live in the north of Scotland, in a cottage in the country, near the village of Croy, next to the River Nairn.
-That's midway between Inverness and Nairn, couple of miles south of Inverness Airport.
+I live in the town of Elgin, in the north of Scotland, twenty minutes from Findhorn, one hour from Inverness, two hours from Aberdeen.

 Work